Chart Color Schemes

 Cultural Diversity

-Holland Park West had a cultural diversity higher than most local areas, with 24.4% of its residents born overseas and 19.1% using a language other than English at home.
-Christianity was the predominant religion in Holland Park West as of 2016, accounting for 47.7% of the population, compared to 38.5% across Greater Brisbane.
-The category 'Other' religions had a slightly higher representation in Holland Park West with 1.2%, versus 1.1% regionally.
+Holland Park West had a higher cultural diversity than most local markets, with 24.4% of its population born overseas and 19.1% speaking a language other than English at home.
+Christianity was the predominant religion in Holland Park West, accounting for 47.7% of the population.
+The 'Other' category showed slight overrepresentation at 1.2%, compared to 1.1% regionally.

 Frequently Asked Questions - Diversity